 Coming back home from prayer, small children do “Salam” to elderly family members touching their legs.
-Elderlis give them small amount of money which is called “Eidi” or ‘Salami’.
+Elders give them a small amount of money which is called “Eidi” or ‘Salami’.
 For children, collecting ‘Salami’ is a major part of their Eid happiness.
 Salami is normally given in new notes of money.
 People usually collect new notes before Eid to give Salami.

 Eid special foods

 In the evening, everyone goes to visit their relatives wearing new clothes.
 Eid special food is served there.
 This continues during the whole period of Eid, 2-3 days after the Eid.
-Some people go on holidays after the Eid day and stay their as long as their leave permits.
+Some people go on holiday after the Eid day and stay their as long as their leave permits.